otedesco/monorepo/README.md

 - Ensure `DATABASE_URL` is set in `.env`
 - Ensure migrations are applied: `npx supabase db push`
 - Check foreign key constraints in seed files
+- If schema changed, use `pnpm db:seed:full` instead of `pnpm db:seed`

+**Snaplet schema out of sync:**
+- Run `pnpm db:sync` to sync Snaplet schema with current database
+- Or run `pnpm db:seed:full` for a complete reset and sync

+**TypeScript types out of date:**
+- Run `pnpm supabase:gen:types` to regenerate types
+- Or run `pnpm db:sync` to sync schema and types together

 ## Contributing